 kubectl describe pod <pod_name> -n <namespace>

 Want to prepare yourself for the DevOps interviews?
-Check out the DevOps Interview Preparation Course that will prepare you for any DevOps interview that you will attend.
-It involves interview questions regarding all the essential tools used in the DevOps domain.
-The course will make you feel more confident while attending your interviews and allow you to tackle any DevOps questions asked in an interview.
+Check out our DevOps Interview Preparation Course.
+This course will prepare you for any DevOps interview that you will attend.
+It will make you feel more confident while attending your interviews and allow you to tackle any DevOps questions asked in an interview.